janosh/svelte-multiselect/src/routes/(demos)/(dialogs)/dialogs/+page.md

 - **`dismiss_id` decides what Escape means.** A dismissal resolves with that id, never with the accented choice, so a stray keypress is never read as consent.

 Choices are arbitrary in number. `ask_confirm(body, title, confirm_label = 'OK')` is the two-button shorthand and resolves to a boolean.
 A body can be text or a trusted Svelte snippet. `ask_prompt(body, title, options)` adds a text field, returns `string | null` and keeps the dialog open when its validator returns an error message.
+Configure the shared prompt field with `input_props` on `ConfirmDialog`; these attributes apply to every prompt, request-specific placeholders win when set, and `oninput` chains so validation still clears.

 ```svelte example id="confirm-dialog-demo"
 <script lang="ts">